Is Client-Side Image Compression Safe?

 Hybrid Approaches Offer Balance

-Many modern platforms combine client-side preprocessing with server-side optimization.
-This reduces upload size while preserving control and consistency.
+Many modern platforms combine client-side preprocessing with server-side optimisation.
+This reduces upload size while preserving control and consistency — and is often the right choice for teams that need both privacy and scale.

 How to Verify That a Tool Is Truly Client-Side

-To confirm whether a browser tool is safe and private:
+To confirm whether a browser tool processes images locally:

 When Client-Side Image Compression Is Not Enough